 The Yocto-Motor-DC enables you to drive a brushed motor both forward and in reverse, and even to brake.
 You can also know the power supply voltage, the mean current consumption, and the module temperature.
 The Yocto-Motor-DC also contains protections against overheating, overload, and undervoltage.
 You can even define your own overload and undervoltage limits, thus enabling you to protect the driven equipment and the power supply battery.
 The Yocto-Motor-DC can use any direct current power source between 3V and 18V.
 However, the module is not protected against surges and polarity inversions: you'll have to be careful :-)

-Icing on the cake: the Yocto-Motor-DC is an insulated module.
-The USB part is electrically insulated from the power component.
+Icing on the cake: the Yocto-Motor-DC is an isolated module.
+The USB part is electrically isolated from the power component.
 It saves you from the risk of destroying the control computer.

 Performances and limitations